Acting on Faith: How William Christopher gambled on a dream and won

 William Christopher had to struggle to make it.

-Choosing a career in acting is a real gamble, and many times the payoff doesn't come until further down the road.
-One's faith in one's craft must come before the security of a safe, dependable job, as actors work project-to-project, sometimes going through long droughts between roles.
-And that's just the ones who are cast in roles -- many times, one might attempt to act and find out they're just not what casting directors are looking for.
+Choosing a career in acting is a real gamble, and the payoff often doesn't come until further down the road.
+Faith in the craft must come before the security of a safe, dependable job, as actors work project-to-project, sometimes going through long droughts between roles.
+And that's just the ones who are cast-- many times, one might attempt to act and find out they're just not what casting directors are looking for.

 The road is long and paved with jobs that pay very little.
 At least, that was the case for William Christopher, who played M*A*S*H's Father Mulcahy.
-Like many other actors trying to break into the profession, Christopher faced a ton of adversity when he was first cutting his teeth.
-Acting is so frequently glamourized that it's refreshing when performers share how much they really struggled.
+Like many other actors trying to break into the profession, Christopher faced a ton of adversity when he first cut his teeth.
+Acting is so frequently glamorized that it's refreshing when performers share how much they really struggled.

 Watch M*A*S*H on MeTV!